PDLF chief urges PM to expose corruption in DRAP

 “All of DRAP, from top to bottom, is extremely corrupt.
 No government and LEA can check corruption in DRAP as its corrupt officers are extremely wealthy and know the price of everyone; they also know how to purchase the investigating officers of LEAs and top government officials,” Noor Mahar has stated in the letter.
 He has also pointed out towards annual corruption of Rs.
 15 billion in DRAP in the GS1 Pakistan for Bar-Coding on packing of medicines.
 “GS1 Pakistan is ‘benami company’ of the acting CEO of DRAP along with a few other officers of the Authority,” Noor has alleged.

+Noor has also provided a list of properties and businesses that he alleges belong to Sheikh Akhter Hussain; their cumulative worth comes to around US $1 billion.
+“He was named in NAB Corruption Reference No. 40/2001, along with four other accused officers of the then Ministry of Health.
+All accused were arrested, except Sh.
+Akhter Hussain.
+NAB declared Sh.
+Akhter dead in the corruption reference to save him from arrest.
+NAB filed another Corruption Reference No. 16/2004, and once again, all were arrested except Sh.
+Akhter Hussain.
+NAB again declared Sh.
+Akhter dead to save him from arrest,” the PDLF chief has alleged in the letter.

 Noor Mahar has proposed six key measures for the PM to consider from the lens of austerity and accountability.
-These are: eradication of corruption from DRAP for the benefit of poor patients of Pakistan; initiation of an investigation against all corrupt officers of DRAP through a Joint Investigation Team; appointment of honest officers on all top positions of DRAP (CEO, Directors, Drug Inspectors, etc.); elimination of all corrupt officers from LEAs, who safeguard corrupt government officials and promote corruption; and to give protection to watchdogs so that they are not victimized by government departments and LEAs.
+These are: eradication of corruption from DRAP for the benefit of poor patients of Pakistan; initiation of an investigation against all corrupt officers of DRAP, especially Sh.
+Akhter Hussain, through a Joint Investigation Team; appointment of honest officers on all top positions of DRAP (CEO, Directors, Drug Inspectors, etc.); elimination of all corrupt officers from LEAs, who safeguard corrupt government officials and promote corruption; and to give protection to watchdogs so that they are not victimized by government departments and LEAs.

 “If the government is helpless in eradicating corruption from DRAP, then as per the 18th Constitutional Amendment, you are requested to devolve DRAP and start medicine licensing, registration and pricing in the provinces, not only in the interest of poor patients but also to increase pharma industry and medicine exports,” Noor Mahar has proposed to the PM.